lysianne23/SST-MEG/README.md

 This step prints a JOBID , that we can check on Biowulf Dashboad.

 Let the script run and go check the log that are saved in BIDS folder to make sure it finished without error.

+## Part 3: Launch MRIPrep This step uses more memory so probably exit the previous sinteractive session
+and launch a new one with larger capacity

+sinteractive --mem=32G --cpus-per-task=12 --gres=lscratch:100
+module use --append /data/MEGmodules/modulefiles module load mne/dev1.5.1 bids_qa_gui.py -bids_root /data/FMRI_SST_Therapy/MEG/BIDS

+Once the GUI open Click on Surf and click on MRIPRep and then redo with clicking on Volume (to have both registration)

 ```